IXSTERNE/Heart-Editor/README.md

 # Heart-Editor

-It's pretty much just a Qt6 GUI application with but of styling.
+It's pretty much just a Qt6 GUI application with a bit of styling.
+This pretty much exist so I can modularize my codes better?

 A stylized editor with bitmap font and custom:
 * Menu Bar